Injury Management Procedures

 As outlined in Indiana State Law regarding concussions (IC-20-34-7) “A high school athlete who is suspected of sustaining a concussion or head injury in a practice or game, shall be removed from play at the time of injury and may not return to play until the student athlete has received a written clearance from a licensed health care provider trained in the evaluation and management of concussions and head injuries, and not less than twenty- four (24) hours have passed since the student athlete was removed from play.”

-An athlete may not return to activity until:
+An athlete may not return to activity until they:

 - Have received clearance from an “ImPACT” trained physician*.

 - Are back to normal on all neurological and cognitive tests.

 - Have completed a graded return to activity progression without the return of symptoms.

 *IPS has partnered with the Indiana Sports Concussion Network

 As outlined in Indiana State Law regarding Sudden Cardiac Arrest (IC 20-34- 8) “A student athlete who is suspected of experiencing symptoms of sudden cardiac arrest shall be removed from play and may not return to play until the coach has received verbal permission from a parent or legal guardian of the student athlete to return to play.
 Within twenty-four hours, this verbal permission must be replaced by a written statement from the parent or guardian.“

 The “SUDDEN CARDIAC ARREST RELEASE TO PLAY FORM FOR PARENTS” is available from the school athletic trainer or from the Indiana Department of Education website.
 Student athletes will NOT be allowed to practice or condition until their completed IHSAA Physical form and signed Concussion and Sudden Cardiac Arrest Acknowledgement forms are on file in the athletic office or training room.